PIAGGIO LT 50 / LT 150

 Overall, the LT scooters are unique rides from Piaggio.
 They are nicely powered, unique and reliable.
 It’s too bad this line of scooters didn’t live on, but overseas these scooters are still sold (in newer versions) called the Piaggio Liberty.
 The main competition these large wheeled LT scooters are Aprilia’s Scarabeo series and Kymco’s People and People S models.

-OWNER REVIEWS - Browse the Piaggio LT 50 / 150 Owner Reviews
+OWNER REVIEWS (3) - Browse LT 50 / 150 Owner Reviews REVIEW - Add Your Review

 MotorscooterGuide Forums - Visit the forums on this site to chat about this scoot.